6 - 8 September 2019

 In 2019, we'll be at Hill End - an activity centre with 65 peaceful acres.
 On the outskirts of Oxford, there's camping, dormitories and lots of spaces to meet onsite.
 "A place of possibilities," they say on their website.

 People from all areas of Britain will come together to build a way forward as a community of designers, educators, learners and activists looking to use permaculture in all bioregions to create a network of thriving communities.

 Hill End hosted a national convergence in the 1990s, so it's exciting to be back after so many years.
-It’s a good time to look at our growth as an organisation, over 35 years of developing permaculture in the UK!
+It’s a good time to look at our growth as an organisation, with over 35 years of developing permaculture in the UK!